 If you are targeting customers in a specific country, make sure that’s where your website is hosted!

 Web Redesign Summary

-The examples shown in the 3-part article series highlights that its not necessarily the tools, its more the quality of workmanship that makes the difference.
-Web site designers have a responsibility to their clients to ensure that a web redesign project does more good than harm!
+The off-page content examples highlights that its not necessarily the tools, its more the quality of workmanship that makes the difference.
+A professional web site designer has a responsibility to his/her clients to ensure that a web redesign project does more good than harm!